janantala/angular-adaptive-scroll/README.md

 The karma task will try to open Chrome as a browser in which to run the tests.
 Make sure this is available or change the configuration in `test/test.config.js`

+# Contributing

+Pull requests are welcome.

+Make a PR against canary branch and don't bump any versions.

+Please respect the code style in place.

 # License

 The MIT License